Broadened-beam Uniform Rectangular Array Coefficient Design in LEO SatComs Under Quality of Service and Constant Modulus Constraints: Introduction

+In SAT applications, beamformer design with constant modulus constraints (CMCs) is desired to enable power amplifiers (PAs) to operate near compression points to maximize efficiency \cite{Li2021, Larsson2018, Tervo2021}.
+PA efficiency is essential for reducing power consumption \cite{Li2021}, especially in SAT where only limited power resources are available \cite{Piacibello2022}.
+Also, high PA efficiency prevents wasted power that generates heat, potentially leading to circuitry overheating \cite{Larsson2018}.
+Nevertheless, \cite{Vigano2010, Reyna2012, Ibarra2015, Yoshimoto2019, Zeng2021_isoflux, Cai2023} did not include CMCs when synthesizing isoflux radiation patterns.
+The beamforming coefficient designed without considering the CMCs in \cite{Reyna2012, Ibarra2015, Yoshimoto2019, Zeng2021_isoflux} may be impractical for SAT applications.
+One possible reason for not considering CMCs in \cite{Reyna2012, Ibarra2015, Yoshimoto2019, Zeng2021_isoflux} could be the difficulties in considering equality constraints in evolutionary algorithms \cite{BarkatUllah2012, Mengjun2021, Zhang2021}.

-Beam-broadening algorithms considering CMC or dynamic range ratio (DRR) constraints have been studied in \cite{Fuchs2014_TAP, Liu2018_TAP, Xu2019_IEEEAccess, Liang2020_TAP, Zhang2021_AWPL, Lei2023_SP, Fonteneau2021_EuCNC}.
-In \cite{Fuchs2014_TAP, Liu2018_TAP, Xu2019_IEEEAccess}, semidefinite relaxation (SDR) techniques and low-rank minimization approaches were applied.
-However, the approaches did not ensure obtaining a rank-one solution, and thus the CMC may not be met.
-Recently, alternating direction method of multipliers (ADMM)-based methods have been applied in beampattern synthesis \cite{Liang2020_TAP, Zhang2021_AWPL, Lei2023_SP}.
-In \cite{Liang2020_TAP}, the objective was to minimize the ratio of peak sidelobe level (PSL) to the main lobe lower bound considering CMC, and it is solved by an ADMM-based method with a bisection method.
-In \cite{Zhang2021_AWPL}, the objective was to minimize PSL with given main lobe variation under CMC and DRR constraint.
-An ADMM-based method with a second-order complex Taylor expression was taken on.
-In \cite{Lei2023_SP}, the minimum array directivity in main lobe regions was maximized considering DRR constraint.
-In \cite{Fonteneau2021_EuCNC}, the closed-form analytic expression of phase-only broadened beam pattern was derived.
-Although beam-broadening methods with CMC or DRR constraint were discussed in \cite{Fuchs2014_TAP, Liu2018_TAP, Xu2019_IEEEAccess, Liang2020_TAP, Zhang2021_AWPL, Fonteneau2021_EuCNC, Lei2023_SP}, none of them were specifically designed for LEO SAT applications.
-They did not consider the variation of path loss from SAT to UT due to the Earth’s curvature, and thus can not guarantee QoS (i.e., the received signal-to-noise ratio (SNR)) in SAT service areas.
+In the literature, beam broadening algorithms considering CMCs or dynamic range ratio (DRR) constraints have been studied in \cite{Fonteneau2021_EuCNC, Xu2019_IEEEAccess, Liang2020_TAP, Zhang2021_AWPL, Lei2023_SP}.
+In \cite{Fonteneau2021_EuCNC}, a closed-form analytic expression for a phase-only broadened beampattern was derived.
+In \cite{Xu2019_IEEEAccess}, linearly polarized patterns with control over the sidelobe level, cross-polarization level, and DRR constraints were synthesized.
+A semidefinite relaxation (SDR) technique and a reweighted minimization method \cite{Fazel_2004} were applied to address semidefinite programming (SDP) with a rank-one constraint.
+Also, alternating direction method of multipliers (ADMM)-based methods have been applied in beampattern synthesis \cite{Liang2020_TAP, Zhang2021_AWPL, Lei2023_SP}.
+In \cite{Liang2020_TAP}, the objective was to minimize the ratio of the peak sidelobe level (PSL) to the main lobe lower bound considering the CMCs.
+In \cite{Zhang2021_AWPL}, the objective was to minimize the PSL with a given main lobe variation under the CMCs and DRR constraints.
+In \cite{Lei2023_SP}, the minimum array directivity in the main lobe regions was maximized by considering the DRR constraints.
+Although beam broadening methods with CMCs or DRR constraints were discussed in \cite{Vigano2010, Fuchs2014_TAP, Liu2018_TAP, Xu2019_IEEEAccess, Liang2020_TAP, Zhang2021_AWPL, Fonteneau2021_EuCNC, Lei2023_SP}, none of them were specifically designed for LEO SAT applications.
+They did not consider the variation of path loss from SAT to UT due to the Earth’s curvature, and thus may not guarantee quality of service (QoS) (i.e., the received signal-to-noise ratio (SNR)) in SAT service areas.